liuxd2018/learn_javascript/notes/01_typescript/programming_typescript.md

 value type and reference type. values are immutable, and include things like strings, numbers, and booleans, while references point to often-mutable data structures like arrays, objects, and functions.

+copying and aliasing

+## chap1

+type safety:
+    using types to prevent programs from doing invalid things

+linter

+unit tests and end-to-end tests

+typescript gives you error messages in your text editor, as you type.

+* sketching out a program at the *type level* before you fill it in at the *value level*;
+* think about edge cases as you design your program, not as an afterthought.

+## chap2